 The tolls are usually small (around 15 kr; 1,5€), but frequent.

-To get a better idea of the road toll frequency and rates, check out the map of all the toll gates.
+To get a better idea of the road toll frequency and rates, check out the map of all the toll gates and ferries.

-When renting a campervan, each one has its own Autopass device that scans the toll roads and ferry journeys.
+When renting a campervan, each one has its own Autopass device that scans the toll roads and ferry passings.
 You will receive an overview of what you have used after your trip.

 Ferries

 When discovering any part of Norway, you will most likely need to take a ferry at some point.
-However, don’t worry!
-The procedure is easier than you imagine.
+But don’t worry!
+The procedure is easier than you imagine and it’s actually quite enjoyable.

-• The interval depends from place to place, however, the most used ferries operate at around 30-minute intervals.
+- The interval depends from place to place, however, the most used ferries operate at around 20-minute intervals.

 The ferry crossing usually costs around 100 kr (10€) for a vehicle under 6 metres.
 No booking is needed except for Lysefjord, Geirangerfjord, Bodø – Moskenes and similar longer routes that also cost more.